kadena-io/marmalade/README.md

 Marmalade V2 aims to make token creation simple and convenient, yet still offer the rich features using concrete-policies.
 A concrete policy is a simple basic implementation of some of the most used features in token creation.
 We provide 4 concrete policies, which will provide the most used functionalities.

+- **Guard Policy**: Initiates a guard with each marmalade activities.
+The guards are optional, but mint guards are recommended to prevent foreign entity from minting the created tokens.
 - **Collection Policy**: Initiates a collection with pre-defined token lists
 - **Fungible Quote Policy**: Provides a sale of NFT with fungibles using escrow account
 - **Non-fungible Policy**: Defines the token supply to 1 and precision of 0, so the token becomes non-fungible